THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 G071 | David Askew | Socioeconomics and preventative health
 G531 | Jordan Smith | Tailgating the Game of Population Health

-## Proposals requiring a first revision due at 9 AM on Thursday 2023-10-12 (see email from Dr. Love)
+## First revision due at 9 AM on Thursday 2023-10-12 (see email from Dr. Love)

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------